ptabasso2/oteljavalab/section03/README.md

 ### Key benefits and differences

-- **Visibility and Debuggability**: The addition of spans makes the temperature simulation process transparent and observable.
+- **Visibility and debuggability**: The addition of spans makes the temperature simulation process transparent and observable.
 It's now possible to trace each operation, see how long it takes, and monitor for errors or anomalies.
-- **Context Propagation**: By making spans the current context, the changes ensure that the trace context is propagated correctly through the operations.
+- **Context propagation**: By making spans the current context, the changes ensure that the trace context is propagated correctly through the operations.
 This means that `measureOnce` operations are correctly recognized as part of the larger `simulateTemperature` operation, allowing for accurate representation of operation hierarchy in traces.
-- **Performance Monitoring**: With spans, you can now monitor the performance of both the overall temperature simulation and individual measurements.
+- **Performance monitoring**: With spans, you can now monitor the performance of both the overall temperature simulation and individual measurements.
 This can help identify bottlenecks or inefficiencies in the simulation logic.
-- **Error Detection**: Span error recording allows for immediate visibility into exceptions or issues within the simulated operations, facilitating quicker diagnosis and resolution.
+- **Error detection**: Span error recording allows for immediate visibility into exceptions or issues within the simulated operations, facilitating quicker diagnosis and resolution.

 In summary, the instrumentation of the `Thermometer` class with OpenTelemetry spans transforms it from a black box into a transparent, observable component of your application.
 This enhances the ability to monitor, debug, and optimize your application, providing crucial insights into its behavior and performance.